 The registrar will instruct all students in registration procedures.
-Students will be assigned an academic advisor (online) or faculty advisor (on campus) to help plan course work and provide encouragement.
+Students will be assigned an academic advisor to help plan course schedules.
 Any changes in registration must be made through the registrar's office.
 The last day to add a campus class is one week after classes begin.